Ed Davey: Parliamentary career (1997–2015)

-In 2006 Davey was one of eight Liberal Democrat MPs, including Jeremy Browne and Mark Oaten, who opposed a total ban on smoking in clubs and pubs.
+In 2006, Davey was one of eight Liberal Democrat MPs, including Jeremy Browne and Mark Oaten, who opposed a total ban on smoking in clubs and pubs.
 He called the ban "a bit too nanny state".

-In an article for the Financial Times in 2007, Davey and LSE economist Tim Leunig proposed replacing the current system of local council planning permissions with community land auctions through sealed bids.
+In an article for the Financial Times in 2007, Davey and LSE economist Tim Leunig proposed a new system of community land auctions through sealed bids with a new tax, to take place before the land was given planning permission.
 They suggested that councils could take in tax the difference between the land owner's asking price and the highest bidder's offer, claiming this would stimulate development and the revenue then used to lower other taxation.

 Lib Dem spokesperson

-In Parliament, Davey was given a job immediately by Paddy (later Lord) Ashdown and became the party's spokesman on Treasury Affairs, adding the post of whip in 1998, and a third job to hold as the spokesman on London from 2000.
+Following Davey's election to parliament in 1997, he was appointed as the Lib Dem's spokesman on Treasury Affairs.
+He added the post of whip in 1998, and as the spokesman on London from 2000.

-Davey was re-elected in the 2001 general election with an increased majority over former Conservative MP David Shaw.
-He joined the Liberal Democrat frontbench under Leader Charles Kennedy in the same year by becoming Liberal Democrat spokesperson for Treasury matters.
+Davey was re-elected in the 2001 general election, increasing his share of the vote from 36.7% to 60.2%.
+He increased his majority from just 56 to 15,676, beating former Conservative MP David Shaw.
+He joined the Liberal Democrat frontbench under Leader Charles Kennedy in the same year when he was appointed the party's spokesperson for Treasury matters.
 In 2002, he became the Liberal Democrat spokesperson for the Office of the Deputy Prime Minister.
-He was appointed Liberal Democrat spokesperson for Education and Skills in 2005, before becoming Liberal Democrats spokesperson for Trade and Industry in March 2006.
+He was appointed spokesperson for Education and Skills in 2005, before becoming spokesperson for Trade and Industry in March 2006.
 In December 2006, he succeeded Norman Lamb as Chief of Staff to Menzies Campbell, the new party leader.
-Davey was Chair of the party's Campaigns and Communications Committee.
+Davey was chair of the party's Campaigns and Communications Committee.
 Following Nick Clegg's election as Leader of the Liberal Democrats, Davey was awarded the Foreign Affairs brief, and continued to retain his chairmanship of the party's Campaigns and Communications Committee.

 On 26 February 2008, Davey was suspended from parliament for the day for ignoring a warning from the Deputy Speaker.
 He was protesting about the exclusion by the Speaker of a Liberal Democrat motion to debate and vote on whether the UK should have a referendum on staying in the EU.

-At the 2009 Liberal Democrat conference, Davey caused controversy calling for dialogue with the Taliban, through declaring that it was "time for tea with the Taliban", a comment echoed by Malala Yousafzai four years later to the BBC.
+At the 2009 Liberal Democrat conference, Davey caused controversy by calling for dialogue with the Taliban, through declaring that it was "time for tea with the Taliban", a comment echoed by Malala Yousafzai four years later to the BBC.